-Triumph Street Triple – Louis Special Conversion
+Triumph Street Triple – Louis Special Custom Bike

 Since 2007, the Street Triple has had countless admirers, and not just amongst out-and-out Triumph fans.
 A three-cylinder 675 cc engine and impeccable manners plus extremely agile, neutral handling – and all this combined with fantastic ergonomics and eye-catching looks.

 The little sister of the Speed Triple is undoubtedly one of the best road bikes around.

 A super machine – Triumph Street Triple